palazzem/econnect-python/README.md

 ### Coding Guidelines

 We use [flake8][1] as a style guide enforcement.
-Said that, we also use [black][2] to reformat our code, keeping a well defined style even for quotes, multi-lines blocks and other.
+That said, we also use [black][2] to reformat our code, keeping a well defined style even for quotes, multi-lines blocks and other.

 Before submitting your code, be sure to launch `black` to reformat your PR.

 [1]: https://pypi.org/project/flake8/